aws/eks-anywhere/docs/content/en/docs/clustermgmt/security/manually-renew-certs.md

 {{< /tab >}}
 {{< /tabpane >}}

-3. If you have external etcd nodes, manually replace the `server-etcd-client.crt` and `apiserver-etcd-client.key` file in `/etc/kubernetes/pki` (or `/var/lib/kubeadm/pki` in Bottlerocket) folder with the files you saved from any etcd node.
+3. If you have external etcd nodes, manually replace the `server-etcd-client.crt` and `apiserver-etcd-client.key` files in the `/etc/kubernetes/pki` (or `/var/lib/kubeadm/pki` in Bottlerocket) folder with the files you saved from any etcd node.

    - **For Bottlerocket**: